check my working directory

 result

-Or you can assign the output of .read()
+Or you can assign the output of .read() to an object:

 file = open("redrising.txt",mode='rt',encoding='UTF-8')